loopbackio/loopback.io/pages/en/lb4/Testing-your-application.md

 ### Test controllers and repositories together

-Integration tests running controllers with real repositories are important to verify that the controllers use the repository API correctly, and the commands and queries produce expected results when executed on a real database.
+Integration tests running controllers with real repositories are important to verify that the controllers use the repository API correctly, and that the commands and queries produce expected results when executed on a real database.
-These tests are similar to repository tests: we are just adding controllers as another ingredient.
+These tests are similar to repository tests with controllers added as another ingredient.

 {% include code-caption.html content= "test/integration/controllers/product.controller.test.ts" %}